U.S. Warns Germany: Using Huawei Could Crimp Intelligence-Sharing Between Agencies

 The tech company says the ban violates the Constitution's Bill of Attainder clause — which, as NPR's Matthew Schwartz reported, "prohibits Congress from singling out a company or individual for punishment without a trial."

-The U.S. clash with Huawei includes a deep disagreement over the arrest and possible extradition of Huawei CFO Meng Wanzhou, who is also the founder's daughter.
-Meng appeared in a Canadian court last week; her extradition hearing is set for May 8 — a date that falls within U.S.-China trade talks to resolve ongoing trade disputes.
+The U.S. clash with Huawei includes a deep disagreement over the arrest in Canada and possible extradition of Huawei CFO Meng Wanzhou, who is also the founder's daughter.
+Meng appeared in a Canadian court last week; an extradition hearing is set for May 8 — a date that falls within U.S.-China trade talks to resolve ongoing trade disputes.

 As scrutiny of Huawei has grown, Australia and New Zealand have joined the U.S. in barring the company from their 5G networks.
 Italy and Japan are reportedly considering the same move.
 And other countries have issued security warnings about Huawei and China, including the Czech Republic and Lithuania.